memcachier/docs/heroku_articles/expressjs-memcache.md

 $ git commit -m 'Initial express app'
 ```

-Finally, create the Heroku app, push the changes, and explore the running app:
+Finally, create the Heroku app, push your code to it, and explore the running app:

 ```term
 $ heroku create